ddellagiacoma/distributedsystems-2017-assignment-3/README.md

 * A protocol for eventual consistency:

   * Writes are eventually applied in total order

     * same order on all replicas

     * lead to the same value

     * eventual consistency

   * Reads might not see most recent writes in total order

 * Used in many applications like Google File System (GFS) and Facebook’s Cassandra

+## Assumptions/Requirements

+* Boards are distributed:

+  * No centralized leader, no ring topology

+  * You can base on Lab 1’s code (if you want)

+* Each post is updated to the local board, then propagated to other boards

+* All boards are eventually consistent

+* Delete and modify are also supported

+## Sending messages

+* Use logical clocks

+  * Each post has a sequence number:

+    * Sequence number of a new post: the last sequence number received + 1

+  * On a node:

+    * Posts are ordered by sequence numbers

+    * If two posts have the same sequence number, break ties with some rule (e.g. prioritize highest IP address)

 ## Task 1: Implement Eventual Consistency https://youtu.be/SRK7eEmT8iI